dgroft/UnityExtensions/README.md

 ## Interpolation

 You'll notice that with interpolations, the extension methods for interpolation can only be called on objects that derive from MonoBehaviour.
-This is required because the interpolation relies on CoRoutines, which MonoBehaviour provides access to.
+This is required because the interpolation relies on <a href="http://docs.unity3d.com/Documentation/Manual/Coroutines.html">Coroutines</a>, which MonoBehaviour provides access to.

 The use of the extension methods directly is recommended, but a separate Interpolate.cs script is provided so that you can attach it to GameObject you wish to interpolate, complete with wrapper functions to the extensions.